 Welcome to another week of Dear Duolingo, an advice column just for learners.
 Catch up on past installments here.

 Hi, everyone!
-You might be familiar with some of the myths about language learning, and this week a learner asked about a classic misconception.
-There's a simple answer to the question—but the full explanation is what's interesting.
-Here it is:
+You might be familiar with some of the myths about language learning, and this week’s question brings up a classic misconception.
+Let’s dive in!

 This week’s question: